noise-lab/censorship-course/docs/activities/measurement.md

 ## Part 1: Censorship Measurement

+Explore the OONI Explorer to see what types of data OONI collects.

 1. Visit the [OONI Explorer](https://explorer.ooni.org/) and select a country from the map.
 You can also select a country from the list of countries below the map.